-Michele's inspiring, upbeat sets of soul, rock, pop and beats have rocked crowds across the country, as a radio host at KEXP in Seattle, WNYE in New York City, KALX at University of California Berkeley and at live events.
+Michele's inspiring, upbeat sets of beats, rock, global and soul have rocked crowds across the country, as a radio host at KEXP in Seattle, WNYE in New York City, KALX at University of California Berkeley and at live events.
 Michele is a graduate of U.C.
 Berkeley.
 She grew up in Pennsylvania, California and Hawaii.

-An avid music, art and community advocate, Michele's mixed dance songs at Seattle Space Needle New Year's Eve for KEXP, Seattle Art Museum, Chihuly Garden and Glass, The Crocodile, Nectar, Doe Bay Festival, Bumbershoot and more.
-She volunteers as live soundtrack for the ACLU of Washington, homeless youth and a variety of other charities.
+An avid music, art and community advocate, Michele's mixed dance songs at Seattle Space Needle New Year's Eve for KEXP, Seattle Art Museum, The Crocodile, Nectar, Showbox Market, Bumbershoot and more.

 Michele's been interviewed as a music expert by Rolling Stone Magazine and the New York Times.
-She taught radio production and writing at Seattle's Art Institute.
+She has taught radio production and writing at Seattle's Art Institute.
 Her book of advice for musicians 50 Tips for Artists in the Music Business has gotten rave reviews from readers and critics.
-From 2005-2010 Michele and her team of stellar volunteers wrote and produced over 200 short KEXP Documentaries on musical subjects for KEXP and NPR/WNYE.
+From 2005-2010 Michele and her team wrote, programmed and produced over 200 short KEXP Documentaries on musical subjects for KEXP and NPR/WNYE.